gemyago/top-k-system-go/README.md

 ### Monitoring

 Our target is to process 1.6k rps of events and have counters incremented with few minutes delay max (will use 1 minute).
 We can periodically (every 30 seconds) submit a heart beat event into our stream and measure the duration it takes to have the heart beat event aggregated.

+The TopK query will be done against in-memory heap, which is going to be very fast and may not need any special monitoring other than request latency.

-Monitoring and alerting tooling is out of scope for now.
+A cross shard aggregation latency is out of scope for now.

 ## Project Setup